-The building of responsible credit markets, even in the quest for inclusivity of access, requires joint effort between private sector, key players and the regulators in the market, as this would lead to a financially stable credit market.
-Transparency and access to information can go a long way in ensuring that the consumer is adequately protected, regardless of the mode of information delivery.
-The regulatory and institutional deficiencies in the identification of priorities by SADC economies remain important because of the growing importance of financial inclusion in the region.
-It is therefore critical to harness the benefits of instituted regulatory reforms in Member States through the strategic development, enactment and implementation of more friendly regulations at regional and national level.
-It is also important to provide a strategic document that will guide the financial sector in ensuring consumer protection guidelines that are in line with international best practices for the region, which is the basis for this assignment.
+The regulatory and institutional deficiencies in the identification of priorities by SADC economies remains important because of the growing importance of financial inclusion in the region.
+It is therefore critical to harness the benefits of instituted regulatory reforms in Member States through the strategic enacting of more friendly regulations at regional and national level.
+It is also important to identify key financial inclusion regulatory areas for harmonisation and capacity building for the region, which is the basis for this assignment.